 One of the biggest challenges many remote workers face is the feeling of isolation and the struggle of building a professional community, which was particularly acute during COVID-19-related lockdowns.
 Programs like Tulsa Remote can help build this connectivity through support networks, meetups, professional events, and coworking spaces.
 Even during the lockdown, Tulsa Remote not only held the now-ubiquitous virtual town halls and happy hours but led virtual training sessions on topics like best practices in board leadership to help members explore volunteer board opportunities in the community.
 Stewart shared that “people don’t necessarily enjoy a Zoom meetup after being on a computer screen all day, so we tried to hold shared experiences that felt authentic and unique, while still following safety guidelines.”
 Some of these included an outdoor concert at an abandoned loft space, a documentary screening of Tulsa Remote’s journey at a drive-in theater, and a Christmas light tour of Tulsa with a curated map and cocoa stations.
 One of the program’s participants, Taylor Allen, shared that she was concerned about losing community during remote work, but that Tulsa Remote has helped connect her to other workers sharing similar personal and professional interests.

 Many remote workers face feelings of isolation.
-Programs like Tulsa Remote can help build connectivity through support networks, meetups, and
+Programs like Tulsa Remote can help build connectivity through support networks, meetups, and professional events.

 Despite the challenges that crop up when working away from an office, many remote workers have found solace in the freedom that this type of working arrangement can provide.
 “Knowing there aren’t arbitrary reasons for being tied to a desk, I can adapt and make my schedule around the mindset of what it means to be at work, for myself,” explains Nashaira Ofori.
 Likewise, Obum Ukabam found that flexible hours and freedom from a traditional schedule allowed him to work when he’s at his “best and produce better quality output.”